ChrissyBeans/ChrissyBeans/README.md

 ---

-### *<p align=center>* ~Please visit my strawpage if you want to learn more about me!
-It's the best looking site, and the text is easier to read because it's in relatively broken up chunks.~
+### *<p align=center>* Please visit either of the sites listed to learn more about me.
+New rentry and strawpage will be available when they're done.

 >[!NOTE]
-*~~(By the way, it's been created with my default zoom set to 80%, so things may be bigger for you than they are for me!
-Sorry, and thanks for understanding!)~~*
+*(By the way, my pages have been created with my default zoom set to 80%, so things may be bigger for you than they are for me!
+Sorry, and thanks for understanding!)*